AMAAI-Lab/apex/README.md

 ## Citation

-If you used this repository or our models, please cite our work:
+If you used this repository or our model, please cite our work:
 ```bash
 @misc{husain2026apexlargescalemultitaskaestheticinformed,
       title={APEX: Large-scale Multi-task Aesthetic-Informed Popularity Prediction for AI-Generated Music},